Amir1887/Myanmar-Flood/README.md

 This project uses Tailwind CSS for responsive, utility-first styling.
 To modify the design system or extend styles, check tailwind.config.js and add your custom styles or themes.

 Tailwind Setup:
-1.Tailwind is already installed as part of the front-end dependencies.
+1. Tailwind is already installed as part of the front-end dependencies.
-2.Custom colors and themes are defined in tailwind.config.js.
-Feel free to modify and extend this file based on your taste.
+2. Custom colours and themes are defined in tailwind.config.js.
+Please feel free to modify and extend this file based on what you think.
 ```bash
     module.exports = {
   content: ["./src/**/*.{js,jsx,ts,tsx}", "./public/index.html"],